This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Gluten-free chocolate chip cookies are crisp on the outside and chewy on the inside.
 These vegan cookies are perfect for dunking into a glass of almond milk for a delicious snack or dessert!

 These, my friends, are my favorite cookies in the world.
 My kids’ too.
 And I don’t feel bad one bit about always having them in the freezer, ready and waiting to be eaten.
 This is because they’re free of gluten, dairy, and soy, and full of delicious flavor.
 The ingredients can be swapped to make a grain-free and nut-free cookie.
 I’ve made every version, and every version is delicious.

-I am the chef at a bed & breakfast and I strive to create a goodies that everyone can eat.
-I keep these gluten free chocolate chip cookies stocked at all times because they hit the two biggest dietary restrictions I see: gluten and dairy.
+I am the chef at a bed & breakfast and I strive to create goodies that everyone can eat.
+I keep these gluten-free chocolate chip cookies stocked at all times because they hit the two biggest dietary restrictions I see: gluten and dairy.
 If I know ahead of time that someone with a nut allergy will be staying with us, I swap the almond flour for oat flour (after carefully sanitizing the entire kitchen, of course).
-It is my greatest joy to see people people’s faces light up when they realize they can eat safely and deliciously in my kitchen.
+It is my greatest joy to see people’s faces light up when they realize they can eat safely and deliciously in my kitchen.
 Everyone has a right to eat tasty food.
 Especially cookies.

 How to Make Gluten-Free Chocolate Chip Cookies